-Enter the width of the slot.
-It is in parallel to the secondary axis of the working plane.
-If you enter a slot width that equals the tool diameter, then the control will carry out the roughing process only (slot milling).
+Enter the width of the slot, which must be parallel to the secondary axis of the working plane.
+If the slot width equals the tool diameter, the control will mill an oblong hole.

 Maximum slot width for roughing: Twice the tool diameter